acceleratedscience/openad-service-demo/README.md

 You can spin up this model from within OpenAD by running the command below.
 Further instructions will be displayed.

+_Don't forget to prepend `%openad` when doing this from a Jupyter Notebook._

 ```shell
 model service demo